-** Individuals who are enrolled in a Medicare Advantage plan are not eligible for a Medicare supplement policy. **
+** Individuals enrolled in Advantage plans aren’t eligible for Medicare supplement plans.

 Individuals enrolled in a Medicare Advantage plan are responsible for paying their Part B premium in addition to their Medicare Advantage premium.

-When selecting a Medicare Advantage plan, there are several distinguishing factors to be aware of:
+When selecting a Medicare Advantage plan, there are several factors to be aware of:

 - Out of pocket costs to the individual (deductibles, premiums, co-pays).